 If you’re looking to personalize your website’s 404 error page, it’s a straightforward process.
 Here are two methods to accomplish this:

-• Using the 404 Page Plugin: The 404 page plugin offers a user-friendly solution for crafting a custom error page.
+- Using the 404 Page Plugin: The plugin offers a user-friendly way to craft a custom error page.
 With its intuitive interface, you can quickly create and customize your 404 page to align with your website’s design and tone.

-• Manual Setup: Manual setup is also an option for those who prefer a hands-on approach.
-Simply add a single line of code to your .htaccess file, directing the error to a specific page.
-Then, create this designated page, ensuring it provides relevant information and helpful navigation options for visitors encountering the 404 error.
+- Manual Setup: An option for those who prefer a hands-on approach.
+Simply add a single line of code to your .htaccess file to redirect the error to a specific page.
+Then create this designated page, ensuring it provides relevant information and helpful navigation options for visitors who encounter the 404 error.

 Conclusion